Oriented matroids from type $\mathbb{A}$ cluster categories: Constructing the oriented matroids

 We now need to show that $\mathcal{M}_{T}$ is a well-defined oriented matroid.
-We will use \cite[Corollary~3.6.3]{blswz}, which says that $\mathcal{M}_{T}$ is well-defined if every six-element restriction of $\mathcal{M}_{T}$ is realisable.
-Hence, we want to understand restrictions of $\mathcal{M}_{T}$.
+We will use \cite[Corollary~3.6.3]{blswz}, which says that $\mathcal{M}_{T}$ is well-defined if $\chi_{T}$ is alternating, the underlying (unoriented) matroid of $\mathcal{M}_{T}$ is well-defined, and every six-element restriction of $\mathcal{M}_{T}$ is realisable.
+The first property we have required to be true by construction.
+The second property is immediate, since the underlying matroid of $\mathcal{M}_{T}$ is the uniform matroid.
+To show the final property, we need to understand restrictions of $\mathcal{M}_{T}$.